HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 Outdoor seating and reservations are proxies for a higher-end dining experience, explaining their positive effect.
 The negative sign for delivery is striking — restaurants offering delivery tend to be lower-quality fast-food or chain establishments, driving down their average rating.
 The "Good for Kids" effect likely reflects a similar confound: family-casual chains dominate that category.
 <img width="1626" height="554" alt="image" src="https://github.com/user-attachments/assets/f95f08e8-8161-4cb8-a1bc-eabf47f760fa" />

+**Conclusion:** Amenity attributes are statistically significant predictors, but their effects are **largely driven by what they signal about restaurant type.** Outdoor seating and reservations mark upscale dining; delivery and kid-friendliness mark casual chains.
+The attributes act as proxies, not direct causes.

 ### Q7 — Review Sentiment vs. Star Rating

 TextBlob polarity scores computed on 50,000 sampled reviews confirm strong alignment between review text sentiment and star ratings.
 Mean sentiment rises monotonically across star tiers: 1-star reviews average approximately **−0.04** polarity (slightly negative), 2-star reviews ~**0.08**, 3-star reviews ~**0.20**, 4-star reviews ~**0.30**, and 5-star reviews ~**0.36** (strongly positive).

 The violin plots show that sentiment distributions are broadly overlapping across star levels, reflecting the well-known limitation of lexical sentiment analysis: a review can be linguistically positive while still expressing disappointment relative to expectations.
 Nonetheless, the directional signal is robust and consistent.
 <img width="1846" height="554" alt="image" src="https://github.com/user-attachments/assets/d84de10d-7df4-4f7f-bf66-57512d069335" />

+**Conclusion:** Review text sentiment and star ratings are strongly and consistently aligned, validating both as measuring the same underlying construct — customer satisfaction.
+However, **text sentiment alone cannot substitute for star ratings**: the two signals together provide a more complete picture of customer experience than either alone.

 ### Temporal Analysis -- Does a Restaurant's Rating Change Over Time?
 **Finding 1 — Ratings drift upward over time, but slowly.**